ArctosDB/documentation-wiki/_documentation/agents.markdown

 name, for example.

 Agents with non-English names may exist in the database under alternative transliterations.
-(Felix Chernyavski’s name is published in English as Tchernyavski and Chernyavsky.)
+(Felix Chernyavski's name is published in English as Tchernyavski and Chernyavsky.)
 In these cases, additional Agent Names are required, not additional Agents.
-Additional names using original alphabet of the agent’s name are an obvious clarification.(Cyrillic, in the example above.)
+Additional names using original alphabet of the agent's name are an obvious clarification.(Cyrillic, in the example above.)

 For legacy data, the above is a difficult standard.
 Are Robert Smith,